-Art Fund and the Association of Art Museum Curators (AAMC) are inviting five UK-based curators to take part in the 2020 programme, which has been developed with an aim to enable UK curators to engage meaningfully and with authority on the international stage, developing their own experience and learning while also raising the profile of their institutions and collections abroad.
+In 2022 Art Fund and AAMC are inviting two UK-based and two US-based curators to take part in the 2022 programme, which has been developed with an aim to enable UK curators to engage meaningfully and with authority on the international stage, developing their own experience and learning while also raising the profile of their institutions and collections abroad.
 Through this programme we hope new relationships will be brokered between institutions in the UK and internationally, stimulating collaboration on all areas of activity from research, to loans and public programmes.

 International Awardees and US Liaisons will work together to programme a webinar that would be presented to the full AAMC membership, developing the themes and content collaboratively.

 This year’s conference will take place 30 April – 3 May 2022 in New York.
 Following two years of entirely virtual Art Curators conferences this will be the first hybrid in-person and virtual conference.
 Through a hybrid format, AAMC hopes to ensure access to the Conference content to much of our audiences and allow for a range of engagement with our sessions.
 The programme will include live and virtual speakers on panels and keynotes alongside in-person and virtual networking and socialising opportunities.

 In selecting the 2022 theme, Sustainability & Revitalization, AAMC anticipates dialogues at the conference reflecting the topic from the standpoint of environmental, societal, racial, equity, and heritage.
 Panels will consider numerous angles, such as creating organisational and department financial sustainability; concepts pertaining to preserving art, culture and shared heritage; changing organizational structures; evaluating our collection policies; ensuring a smaller carbon footprint in our work; and many others.
 Conversations will consider the full spectrum of interpretations, investigating issues holistically and not solely through the curatorial lens.